 The High Plains Library District (HPLD) provides access to public computers and online information at its Branch library locations.
 Read the Policies and Guidelines for Internet Use.

 A valid HPLD library card is required to use computers in the Library.
 If you live in the High Plains Library District service area and do not have a valid library card, apply online or at any library location.
-Out-of-town visitors may obtain a Net Card to access public computers.
+Out-of-town visitors may obtain an E-Access Card to access public computers.
 Please see staff for details.

 Internet Access and Computers

 Branch libraries offer computers with free Internet access and access to Microsoft products.

 - Office 2010

 - Adobe Flash v.19

 - Java 8